USS Shangri-La: World War II

 On 1 July, Shangri-La got underway from Leyte to return to the combat zone.
 On the 2nd, the oath of office of Assistant Secretary of the Navy for Air was administered to John L. Sullivan on board Shangri-La, the first ceremony of its type ever undertaken in a combat zone.
 Eight days later, her air group commenced a series of air strikes against Japan which lasted until the capitulation on 15 August.

 Shangri-La's planes ranged the length of the island chain during these raids.
 On the 10th, they attacked Tokyo, the first raid there since the strikes of the previous February.
-On 14–15 July, they pounded Honshū and Hokkaidō and, on 18 July, returned to Tokyo, also bombing battleship Nagato, moored close to shore at Yokosuka.
+On 14–15 July, they pounded Honshū and Hokkaidō and, on 18 July, returned to Tokyo, also taking part in an attack against the battleship Nagato, moored close to shore at Yokosuka.
 From 20 to 22 July, Shangri-La joined the logistics group for fuel, replacement aircraft, and mail.
 By 24 July, her pilots were attacking shipping in the vicinity of Kure.
 They returned the next day for a repeat performance, before departing for a two-day replenishment period on 26–27 July.
 On the following day, Shangri-La's aircraft damaged light cruiser Ōyodo and battleship Haruna, the latter so badly that she beached and flooded.
 She later had to be abandoned.
 They pummeled Tokyo again on 30 July, then cleared the area to replenish on 31 July and 1 August.

 Shangri-La spent the next four days in the retirement area waiting for a typhoon to pass.
 On 9 August, after heavy fog had caused the cancellation of the previous day's missions, the carrier sent her planes aloft to bomb Honshū and Hokkaido once again.
 The next day, they raided Tokyo and central Honshū, then retired from the area for logistics.
 She evaded another typhoon on 11–12 August, then hit Tokyo again on 13 August.
 After replenishing on 14 August, she sent planes to strike the airfields around Tokyo on the morning of 15 August 1945.
 Soon thereafter, Japan's capitulation was announced; and the fleet was ordered to cease hostilities.
 Shangri-La steamed around in the strike area from 15 to 23 August, patrolling the Honshū area on the latter date.
 From 23 August – 16 September, her planes sortied on missions of mercy, air-dropping supplies to Allied prisoners of war in Japan.

 Shangri-La entered Tokyo Bay on 16 September, almost two weeks after the surrender ceremony onboard battleship Missouri, and remained there until 1 October.
 Departing Japan, she arrived at Okinawa on 4 October staying until 6 October, and then headed for the United States in company with Task Unit 38.1.1.
 She sailed into San Pedro Bay, on 21 October and stayed at Long Beach for three weeks.
 On 5 November, she shifted to San Diego, departing that port a month later for Bremerton, Washington.
 She entered Puget Sound on 9 December, underwent availability until 30 December, and then returned to San Diego.